 — Test will resume on the same question number, but the question presented will be different.

-— Resume Later can only be used during the actual test, not during the practice session.
-(Stop Test and Cancel are the only options available at that time.)
+— Resume Later cannot be used during the practice session, and it cannot be used on the first question of the actual test (Stop Test and Cancel are the only options available at those times).

 | Stop Test